WilsonGregory/ginjax/joss/paper.md

 Clifford based methods can process vectors and pseudovectors, but cannot handle higher order tensors.
 Additionally, both these methods are built with pytorch, rather than `jax`.

-## For designing and understanding geometric images
+## For equivariance researchers
-For equivariance researchers, we provide all the common operations on geometric images such as addition, scaling, convolution, contraction, transposition, norms, rotations, and reflections.
+To allow researchers to explore the behavior of geometric images, we implement all the common operations such as addition, scaling, convolution, contraction, transposition, norms, rotations, and reflections.
 This makes it easy to generate group invariant images and experiment with equivariant functions.
 We also provide visualization methods to easily follow along the operations.